 Here are the different types of vent pipes and where you can find them:

-- True vent: A vertical pipe attached to your drain line and the most common vent type.
+- True vent: A vertical pipe attached to your drain line is the most common vent type.
 Because no water runs through it, it vents from the roof.

 - Common vent — Used between two fixtures installed on opposite sides of a wall, like back-to-back sinks.
 They’re linked to the stack with a sanitary cross.